On this page:

 Avoidance Approach

-The avoidance approach involves intentionally designing assessments to minimize students’ use of AI.
+The avoidance approach involves intentionally designing assessments to minimize students’ use of AI while emphasizing processes, strategies, and skills that require human behaviors and intelligence.
 Educators who choose this approach might use traditional assessment methods, such as paper-based written exams or in-person hands-on assessments.

 In situations where traditional assessment methods are not applicable, the following strategies will help transform assessments to avoid the risk of students inappropriately using generative AI tools.
 These strategies also support Universal Design for Learning principles by providing students with multiple means of action and expression.